ddigiorg/pattern-sequence-predictor/README.md

 #### 11. learnPattern

+If Column Winners values are not in Pattern Memories, add those values to Pattern Memories.

 #### 12. learnSequence

+If Short Term Memory values at index 1 and above are not in Sequence Memories, add those values to Sequence Memories.
+Additionally, the Short Term Memory value at index 0 is added Predict Memories at the same row location of the new sequence in Sequence Memories.

-## Future Improvements
+## Possible Future Improvements
-- Improve pattern and sequence recognition by chunking setPatternSums and setSequenceSums
-- Change OpenCL images to buffers for much larger space allocation
+- Convert OpenCL images to buffers for much larger memory
 - Fix learnInputMemories by having each neuron learn to recognize different field values
-- Once learnInputMemories fixed, make 2d ball physics demo

 ## To-Do list
 - Finish README
 - Implement a "forecast" function to show running future predictions
+- Improve pattern and sequence recognition by chunking setPatternSums and setSequenceSums
 - Show a very simple moving square demo